 I guess you always start off wide-eyed about everything.
 Everything is shiny, everyone is impressive.
 But the novelty wears off as soon as you come to the realization that any stranger you lay your eyes on the street might have a totally unique story, a story that might remain a mystery to you forever.
 You realize the planet is filled to its brink with extraordinary people doing all sorts of things.
 That’s why you would, while traversing the vast and lonely world, reminisce more fiercely about the suburbia.

 Nostalgia really is a funny thing.
 Most days, you don’t pay much mind to it.
 But at unexpected times, under unexpected circumstances, it would revolt, charge, attack with power beyond description, and leave you with insurmountable strength.
 Then it fades and hibernates for its next spring.
-Nowadays, when I go home, I get reprimanded less for waking up too late or staying out too late or eating too much In-N-Out.
+Nowadays, when I go home, I get reprimanded less for waking up at noon or staying out too late or eating too much In-N-Out.
 It’s good.
 Different and good.
 I also get phone calls from home.
 I dread them sometimes because I know Mom would be pressing me to join Club Swimming, or badminton, or go to calligraphy class, things that I dislike or refuse to find the time to do.
 But it’s ok, it’s all love, I tell myself.
 It’s all love.